apple-oss-distributions/dyld/testing/README.txt

     // RUN:  ./example.exe
     int main() { return 0; }

+It is possible to restrict build and run lines to specific platforms using the BUILD(): syntax, for example

+    // BUILD(macos):    $CC main.c  -o $BUILD_DIR/example.exe
+    // BUILD(ios):      $CC main.c -DIOS=1 -o $BUILD_DIR/example.exe
+    // RUN(ios,macos):  ./example.exe
+    int main() { return 0; }

+will build example.exe with distinct options for macOS and iOS, and will invoke example.exe on both macOS and iOS (but not tvOS, watchOS, or bridgeOS).
+Valid platforms are "macos", ios", tvos", "watchos", "bridgeos".

 When build lines are executed, the current directory is set to the test case's .dtest dir.
 Build lines may contain the follow variables:
     $BUILD_DIR    - expands to the directory in $DSTROOT where this test case binaries are installed